Gdeterline/Neural-Network-Build/README.md

 In order to build a neural network, we need to define the following notations:

-- **L**: the number of layers of the neural network.
+- **nb_layers**: the number of layers of the neural network.

-- **n**: the list of the number of neurons in each layer of the neural network, which is a list of integers of length L. The value of n[0] is the number of features of the input data X.
+- **nb_neurons**: the list of the number of neurons in each layer of the neural network, which is a list of integers of length nb_layers.
+The value of n[0] is the number of features of the input data X.

 - **g**: the activation function of the neural network.